JorisTruong/youtube-setl/README.md

 * <details>
   <summary>Achievement 1: <b>Reading inputs</b></summary>

-  The first thing we are going to do is, of course, reading the inputs: the CSV files, that I will call the videos files, and the JSON files, or the categories files.
+  The first thing we are going to do is, of course, reading the inputs: the CSV files, that I will call the videos files, and the JSON files, the categories files.

   1. Let's start with the categories files.
 All the categories files are *JSON* files.
-Create a case class that represents a *Category*, then a Factory with a Transformer to will process the categories files into the case class.
+Create a case class that represents a *Category*, then a Factory with a Transformer that will process the categories files into the case class.
         <details>
         <summary>Tips:</summary>